thethepai/Simple-Graphrag/README.md

 # 🖥️Simple-Graphrag

-This is a project bout **GraphRAG Index/Prompt-Tuning/Querying/Chat UI**!
-This initiative is an adaptation of Microsoft's [GraphRAG](https://github.com/microsoft/graphrag) core.
+This is a project bout **GraphRAG Chat UI/input and configuration** This initiative is an adaptation of Microsoft's [GraphRAG](https://github.com/microsoft/graphrag) core.
 This project features a comprehensive and interactive user interface designed to enhance your experience using graphrag.

 ![Hello page](./readme_image/image_hello.png)